React - Element

 where:

-- type is the element name
+- type is the html element name or a function/class component

 React.createElement() performs a few checks to help write bug-free code but essentially it creates from